 " . . . so well written you will be hard pressed not to jump into your car or camper and head off to a national park even before you are finished reading the book . . .
 This is a wonderful book and one you will treasure having."--Lake Region Audubon Society newsletter

-“Nature lovers, travelers, and outdoor hobbyists of all types will be enthralled by this inside view of America’s wildlife and the breathtaking photographs of places they inhabit.”—Southeastern Naturalist
+“Nature lovers, travelers, and outdoor hobbyists of all types will be enthralled by this inside view of America's wildlife and the breathtaking photographs of the places they inhabit.”—Southeastern Naturalist

 "Illustrated with full-color photographs taken from the National Park Service archives and provided by the authors, this book spreads the love around by pointing out wildlife viewing opportunities throughout the country."—Kurt Repanshek, National Parks Traveler